 Temporary or Inadvertent Possession

-In some cases, people are found in possession of stolen property for only a brief period or by accident.
-For instance, if a stolen item was left in your home or vehicle by someone else, you may have been unaware of its presence.
-This defense can be particularly useful when police discover the stolen property in a shared space, such as a car or apartment, where you may not have known the property was there.
+In some cases, individuals are found in possession of stolen property only briefly or without realizing it.
+For example, a stolen item may have been left in your home or vehicle by someone else, and you may have been unaware of its presence.
+This defense can be especially important when police recover alleged stolen property from a shared space.

-For example, if you were driving a group of people through Hempstead, and a passenger left stolen goods in your vehicle, an experienced criminal defense lawyer could argue that you did not knowingly possess the stolen property.
+For instance, if you were driving a group of people through Hempstead and a passenger left stolen items in your vehicle, an experienced criminal defense lawyer could argue that you did not knowingly possess the stolen property.

 Mistaken Identity

 It’s not uncommon for individuals to be wrongly identified as possessing stolen goods.
-If you were arrested for a crime someone else committed, or for stolen property found in a location accessible to multiple people, you could argue mistaken identity.
+If you were arrested for a crime someone else committed, you could argue mistaken identity.

 Illegal Search and Seizure

 The Fourth Amendment protects you from unreasonable searches and seizures by law enforcement.
-If police officers violated your constitutional rights by conducting an illegal search—such as searching your home, car, or person without a warrant or probable cause—your attorney can file a motion to suppress the evidence obtained from that search.
+If police officers conduct an illegal search your attorney can file a motion to suppress the evidence obtained.

-For example, if police pulled you over in Suffolk County and searched your car without a valid reason, your attorney may argue that any items found should be suppressed.
+For example, if Suffolk County police pulled you over and searched your car without a valid reason, your attorney can argue that the items recovered should be suppressed.
 If successful, the prosecution’s case may weaken significantly, potentially leading to complete dismissal of the charges.

 Claim of Right